At least 63 Canadians dead in Iran plane crash

 He said there are questions about what caused the crash but said that’s not the focus right now.

-Many students from Ontario universities were confirmed among the crash victims — four from Western University, three from the University of Ottawa, and two from the University of Guelph.
-The University of Toronto said several of its students died.
+Many international students were confirmed among the crash victims — four from Western University, three from the University of Ottawa, and two from the University of Guelph.
+The University of Toronto said the names of six of their students were on the flight manifest.

-The University of Guelph in Canada said Ghanimat Azhdari was a student in the department of geography and Milad Ghasemi was a student in marketing.

 In a letter to parents, the principal of Northern Secondary School says the school is grieving the loss of Maya Zibaie, a Grade 10 student.

-A dentistry in Aurora, Ontario confirmed that Parisa Eghbalian, a dentist, and her daughter Reera Esmaeilion died.
-Eghbalian’s husband, Hamed Esmaeilion, is also a dentist at E&E Dentistry, but was not traveling with his wife and child.
+A dental office in Aurora, Ontario confirmed that Parisa Eghbalian, a dentist, and her daughter Reera Esmaeilion died.
+Eghbalian’s husband, Hamed Esmaeilion, is also a dentist at E&E Dentistry, but was not travelling with his wife and child.
+He was supposed to pick up his 9-year-old daughter and wife at Toronto’s airport.
+Now he’s headed to Iran.

-Canada is urging Canadians to avoid non-essential travel to Iran due to the volatile security situation, but the travel advisory makes no mention of the plane crash.

-“There are no words.
-176 lives lost.
-63 Canadians won’t be coming home,” Opposition New Democrat leader Jagmeet Singh tweeted.
-“These families deserve clear answers, but whatever the case, this is devastating.”